-Certain intravenous (IV) drugs have documented clinical efficacy that is bio-equivalent to the oral (PO) route of administration.
+Certain IV drugs have documented clinical efficacy that is bio-equivalent to the PO route of administration.
 When this is the case, and a stable individual requires long-term drug therapy, then PO administration of the drug is generally preferred.
 The purpose of this document is to help ensure that the most effective and least invasive form of drug administration is used when the IV and PO routes are bio-equivalent and used in the outpatient or home setting.

 The use of the oral route of drug administration is considered medically necessary if both of the following are met:

-- There is clear, well-documented evidence that the IV and oral preparations of the drug are bio-equivalent*; and
+- There is clear, well-documented evidence that the intravenous and oral preparations of the drug are bio-equivalent*; and

-- Individual can tolerate enteral intake, including via oral, nasogastric or percutaneous endoscopic gastrostomy (PEG) tube routes.
+- Individual can tolerate enteral intake, including via oral, nasogastric or percutaneous endoscopic gastrostomy tube routes.

-The use of the IV route of administration is considered medically necessary if both of the following are met:
+The use of the intravenous route of administration is considered medically necessary if both of the following are met:

-- The efficacy of the IV form is required; and
+- The efficacy of the intravenous form is required; and

 - The individual cannot tolerate enteral medication administration.
 Examples include, but are not limited to:

-*Examples of bio-equivalent IV and oral medications include, but are not limited to:
+*Examples of bio-equivalent intravenous and oral medications include, but are not limited to:

 Proton Pump Inhibitors